ManasMadan/dtu-innovatex-financial/Readme.md

 ### Log Collection and Management

-- **Log Data Storage:** Log data from various CRPF units and offices is collected, securely stored, and organized in a structured database for efficient retrieval.
+- **Log Data Storage:** Log data from various finance units and offices is collected, securely stored, and organized in a structured database for efficient retrieval.

 - **Data Ingestion:** The backend provides mechanisms for ingesting log data from diverse sources, ensuring compatibility and data integrity.